Jack Weiss: Business career

-Weiss is a co-founder of BlueLine Grid, Inc., a New York-based start-up that provides mobile communications tools to public sector employees and agencies.
+Weiss is a co-founder of BlueLine Grid, a New York-based start-up that provides mobile communications tools to public sector employees and agencies.
 The Company was originally known as Bratton Technologies, Inc., which Weiss co-founded in January 2013 with Bill Bratton and David Riker, a company with the mission of connecting all public safety agencies in the United States.
 BlueLine Grid launched a mobile communications application for public employees in May 2014.

 In 2009, Weiss joined Virginia-based security and global investigations firm Altegrity Risk International.
 In August 2010, Altegrity acquired Kroll, a global risk consulting company, and in September 2010, Weiss was chosen to head Kroll's Los Angeles office.
 Weiss led the company's expansion its due diligence and fraud investigative services in local corporate and legal communities.

 Legal career

 Weiss joined the United States Attorney's Office for the Central District of California in 1994.
 He was assigned to the Public Corruption and Government Fraud Section and the Major Frauds Section, and he brought cases involving white collar crime, corruption, civil rights, and violent crimes.
 He initiated the government’s prosecution of a Los Angeles Superior Court Judge who had conducted an affair with a defendant in his court.